History and Origin of NCI Skegness

 Lost and found children are a significant task during the summer months, together with the summoning of ambulances for injured persons.
 Aside from observing and reporting potentially vulnerable persons to HM Coastguard, other occurrences dealt with included, stranded seals and injured birds rescued from the beach, which are reported to animal welfare organisations.

-Our panorama extends from one mile north at Jackson's Corner, to two miles south at Skegness South beach - a very busy surveillance area which includes much commercial fishing and the Lynn and Inner Dowsing wind turbine fields, at 3.1 to 5.5 nautical miles offshore.
-Work on the Lincs turbine field has recently commenced beyond these already busy areas and we have much maritime work traffic transitting the area to observe and log on a daily basis
+Our panorama extends from one mile north at Jackson's Corner, to two miles south at Skegness South beach - a very busy surveillance area which includes much commercial fishing and the Lynn, Inner Dowsing and Lincs wind turbine fields, at 3.1 to 5.5 nautical miles offshore.
+We have much maritime work traffic transitting the area to observe and log on a daily basis

-We are always on the lookout for volunteers, both men and women aged up to a sprightly 80 with reasonable mobility (as there are two flights of stairs to climb to reach the lookout).
+We are always on the lookout for volunteers, both men and women of any age with reasonable mobility.
 No experience is necessary as you will receive tuition at your own learning pace, for very rewarding and worthwhile professionally-based activity.
 You will have the chance to meet like-minded people and be serving your community in a positive way.
 You will be made most welcome.